alexgaarciia/MLApps_BoardGames/docs/REPORT.md

 For example, for the game ‘chess’, the following description is found: “Chess is a two-player, abstract strategy board game that represents medieval warfare on an 8x8 board with alternating light and dark squares.
 Opposing pieces, [...]".

-Besides, another database containing a couple million of reviews from users is obtained from Kaggle to deepen the recommender system, called BoardGameGeek Reviews [3].
+Besides, another database containing a couple million of reviews from users is obtained from Kaggle to deepen the recommender system, called BoardGameGeek Reviews [<a href="#ref3">3</a>].
 This dataset contains the user name, id of the game, review, and rating.

 ### 2.2.
 Data Cleaning and Preprocessing
 The library SpaCy is used to create the NLP pipeline to process the descriptions.
 The steps taken include: